wernerjoss/wp-caldav2ics/readme.txt

 3. New Multi-Calendar Feature (from Version 1.1.0)

 == Changelog ==
+= 1.3.6 =
+17.11.23: new Approach to configure Timeout for http request via wp-config.php - just add a Line like 'define( 'CALDAV_TIMEOUT', '30' );'

 = 1.3.5 =
 26.08.23: make Timeout for http request configurable via sql Statement